 Net Return Prospects

-Historical and breakeven prices for the last ten years, as well as projected breakeven prices through the December of 2021, are illustrated in Figure 4.
-Breakeven prices for the first and second quarter of 2021 averaged approximately $119 and $122 per cwt.
-Average breakeven prices for the third quarter and fourth quarter were approximately $125 and $130, respectively.
-Due to relatively higher feeder prices, breakeven prices for the first and second quarters of 2022 are expected to range from $134 to $137.
-Combining these breakeven prices with Livestock Marketing Information Center (LMIC) fed cattle price projections results in expected losses in the first quarter and small positive net returns in the second quarter of 2022.
+Historical and breakeven prices for the last ten years, as well as projected breakeven prices through the December of 2022, are illustrated in Figure 4.
+The average breakeven price for 2022 was approximately $149.
+The breakeven price in the fourth quarter of 2022 was approximately $155.
+Breakeven prices for the first and second quarters of 2023 are expected to range from $162 to $165 per cwt.
+Combining these breakeven prices with Livestock Marketing Information Center (LMIC) fed cattle price projections results in expected losses in the first and second quarters of 2023.
 Due to the amount uncertainty related to the current market environment, our typical caveats apply to these projections.
 Net return prospects could change rapidly.

-This article discussed recent trends in feeding cost of gain, the feeder to fed price ratio, breakeven prices, and cattle finishing net returns.
-Average cattle finishing losses in 2021 were estimated to be approximately $35 per head.
-Current breakeven and fed cattle price projections suggest that net returns will be similar to those in 2021 in the first quarter of 2022, and closer to breakeven levels in the second quarter of 2022.
+This article discussed recent trends in feeding cost of gain, the feeder to fed cattle price ratio, breakeven prices, and cattle finishing net returns.
+Average cattle finishing losses in 2022 were estimated to be approximately $70 per head.
+Current breakeven and fed cattle price projections suggest that the cattle finishing sector will experience net losses in the first half of 2023.

 Disclaimer: We request all readers, electronic media and others follow our citation guidelines when re-posting articles from farmdoc daily.
 Guidelines are available here.
 The farmdoc daily website falls under University of Illinois copyright and intellectual property rights.
 For a detailed statement, please see the University of Illinois Copyright Information and Policies here.